Is melatonin safe while breastfeeding?

 Thankfully, there are studies being done right now to access these types of questions, he says.
 The problem is that these studies are in the very early stages, and there is no data regarding these questions yet.

-What sleep aid is safe while breastfeeding?
+What sleep aids are safe while breastfeeding?

 “Safe sleep aids that we know more about their safety profile are doxylamine and diphenhydramine,” says Kramer.
 Both of these are antihistamines that are often used to induce sleep and are considered safe for breastfeeding in small doses.
 However, Madden warns that both of these medications may impact your milk supply.